Fable: The Journey: Synopsis

 While on their journey to the next two temples, Theresa admits to Gabriel how the Corrupter's return is her fault – a hundred years ago, the seer had influenced the reconstruction of the Spire, hoping to take control of it and use its power to wish away all evil in the world.
 However, she failed to realize that the restoration of the Spire allowed the Corrupter to use it as a conduit to begin his return to Albion; Theresa discovered this fifty years later after the Crawler, an agent of the Corrupter, devasted the overseas kingdom of Aurora, hence her involvement in getting Albion's Hero Monarch to stop it.
-Despite the attempts of the Corrupter and another agent of his, the Temptress, to prevent their mission, Gabriel secures the remaining Willstones, and follows Theresa's directions for the coastline of Kracken's Jaw, which houses a Cullis Gate that can bring them back to the Spire.
+Despite the attempts of the Corrupter and another agent of his, the Temptress, to prevent their mission, Gabriel secures the remaining Willstones, and follows Theresa's directions for the coastline of Kraken's Jaw, which houses a Cullis Gate that can bring them back to the Spire.

-During this leg of the journey, Gabriel is reunited with Katlan, who was mortally wounded defending the Dewellers from a balverine attack.
+During this leg of the journey, Gabriel is reunited with Katlan, who was mortally wounded defending the Dwellers from a balverine attack.
 Before dying, Katlan recognises Gabriel as a Hero who he suspects Albion needed.
-Bouyed by his friend's words, Gabriel reaches Kraken's Jaw, only to learn Theresa has enough power to reactivate the Cullis Gate for the two of them, forcing Gabriel to bid Seren farewell, and travels with her to the Spire.
+Buoyed by his friend's words, Gabriel reaches Kraken's Jaw, only to learn Theresa has enough power to reactivate the Cullis Gate for the two of them, forcing Gabriel to bid Seren farewell, and travels with her to the Spire.
 Once in the towering structure, Theresa instructs him to channel his power and the Willstones through her.
 In doing so, Theresa sacrifices herself in order to invoke a final wish that eliminates the Corrupter and saves Albion.
 Gabriel manages to escape from the Spire before it is destroyed as a result of the wish, returning to Kraken's Jaw.
 The game ends with Gabriel seeing Theresa's blindfold on the ground and picking it up, the camera revealing he is now blind and likely Theresa's successor.